alanvarghesepaul22/CINEWORLD-NextJS/README.md

 # Welcome to CineWorld!
 The World of Cinema.
-CineWorld is a movie and tv shows streaming website created using TMDB API in React-Next JS Framework and Tailwind CSS.
+CineWorld is a modern movie and TV show discovery website built with TypeScript, Next.js 15, and Tailwind CSS, featuring TMDB API integration.

 ## Overview

-Cineworld is a dynamic and immersive movie streaming website that brings you an extensive collection of films from various genres.
-Powered by React, Next.js, and Tailwind CSS, Cineworld offers an unparalleled user experience, providing movie enthusiasts with a seamless and entertaining journey through the world of cinema.
+Cineworld is a dynamic and immersive movie and TV show discovery platform that brings you information about an extensive collection of films and TV shows from various genres.
+Powered by React, Next.js 15, TypeScript, and Tailwind CSS, Cineworld offers an unparalleled user experience with modern UI components, responsive design, and smooth animations.

-##Screenshots
+## Screenshots
 ![Screenshot 2023-07-13 230452](https://github.com/alanvarghesepaul22/CINEWORLD-NextJS/assets/86376232/965879a8-9604-4b77-a83c-026f594a2e21)

 ![Screenshot 2023-07-21 211717](https://github.com/alanvarghesepaul22/CINEWORLD-NextJS/assets/86376232/fae66266-2242-4311-9f53-8258c644b030)